 - Business – $399 per month and no transaction fees.

+When it comes to comparing Teachable vs Udemy, pricing is an important consideration.
 From a business perspective, paying for Teachable on a monthly basis makes far more sense than surrendering 50% of your revenue to Udemy.
 Having said that, Udemy may serve a purpose if you're trying to expand your own user base or just get the word out about your courses to a large community of people.

 Winner: Teachable (But Udemy Isn't Bad)